The Hamptons Specialty

 341 Pantigo Rd., East Hampton

 Moby’s in-demand restaurant is still in full swing on Pantigo Road, but this little café-style outpost has us charmed.
 For easy weekdays when you’re feeling a breakfast pizza, crunchy salad, with a strong macchiato to finish, Moby’s Market delivers.
 The interior is beautifully minimal with cool Scandinavian-style furniture, subway tiles, and sage green accents.
-Opening in July.
 Images courtesy of Michelle Giang.

 Pop-Up Bagels